 Can I use any light or LED Globe?

 While normal household lights are designed to brighten our homes, grow lights are specifically designed with the lightwaves that plants need from the spectrum.
-Full spectrum grow lights are handy for general plant growth, while certain colour grow lights help in different stages of a plant’s growth.
+Full spectrum grow lights are handy for general plant growth such as for indoor plants, while certain colour grow lights help in different stages of a plant’s growth.
 For example, seedlings benefit from blue light, while for fruiting and flowering, red light is best.

 LED Grow lights also protect the plant from burning as the bulb stays cool.
 Regular bulbs will often get hot.
 LED grow lights maximise the light spectrums used by the plant and the plant doesn’t have to filter the other spectrums out.